Ludwig Hussak

 Ludwig "Luigi" Hussak (31 July 1883 – 5 July 1965) was an Austrian amateur Association football player.

 International career

 Hussak was a member of the Austrian Olympic squad at the 1912 Summer Olympics and played two matches in the main tournament as well as two matches in the consolation tournament.
 He scored one goal against Italy in the semi-final of the consolation tournament.

-For the senior Austrian national team he made his debut in April 1905 against Hungary.
+He made his debut for the senior Austria national team in April 1905 against Hungary.
 He played 14 games and scored 5 goals.